-Our continuously varying scaling exponents are a crucial outcome of the nonrenormalisation of $\lambda,\lambda_1$ and $\lambda_2$, rendering $\gamma_1,\gamma_2$ marginal, which have been demonstrated at the one-loop order.
-Unlike the usual KPZ equation, Galilean invariance of the present model ensures nonrenormalisation of {\em a combination} of $\lambda,\,\lambda_1,\,\lambda_2$, and not each of them individually.
+Our continuously varying scaling exponents are a crucial outcome of the nonrenormalization of $\lambda,\lambda_1$ and $\lambda_2$, rendering $\gamma_1,\gamma_2$ marginal, which have been demonstrated at the one-loop order.
+Unlike the usual KPZ equation, Galilean invariance of the present model ensures nonrenormalization of a combination of $\lambda,\,\lambda_1,\,\lambda_2$, and not each of them individually.
 Thus, there is no surety that $\gamma_1,\gamma_2$ should remain marginal even at higher-loop orders.
-We now argue that these possible higher-loop contributions, even though may exist, actually do not matter.
-Since we are at the critical dimension, $g(l)\sim 1/l$ for large $l$ at the one-loop order.
+We now argue that these possible higher-loop contributions, even though they may exist, actually do not matter.
+For large $l$, $g(l)\sim 1/l$ at the one-loop order.
 At higher-loop orders, the Feynman diagrams will contain higher power of $g$.
-Hence, a general scaling solution for $g(l)$ should have the form $g(l)\sim 1/l +\sum_n c_n/l^n,\,n>1$ is an integer.
-Thus, the higher-loop corrections to the one-loop solution of $g(l)$ should vanish like $1/l$ to a power greater than 1.
+Hence, a general scaling solution for $g(l)$ should have the form $g(l)\sim 1/l +\sum_n c_n/l^n,$ and $n>1$ is an integer.
+Thus, the higher-loop corrections to the one-loop solution of $g(l)$ should vanish like $1/l^s,\,s>1$.
 Therefore, their integrals over $l$ from zero to infinity will be finite, so they will not change the anomalous behavior of $D$ and $\nu$.
 Similarly, they cannot make any divergent contribution to $\gamma_1(l)$ and $\gamma_2(l)$, even though there can be higher-loop diagrams.
 Therefore, our one-loop results are, in fact, asymptotically exact.
-This then implies that the continuous variation of the scaling exponents, making them nonuniversal, is also {\em asymptotically exact} in the long wavelength limit.
+This then implies that the continuous variation of the scaling exponents, making them nonuniversal, is also asymptotically exact in the long wavelength limit.
 See Refs.~\cite{activexy1,activexy2,niladri1,bmhd1,bmhd2,frey-pnas,chate,astik-qckpz} for similar nonuniversal scaling exponents in other models.

 At higher dimensions $d>2$, the chiral term with coupling $\lambda_2$ cannot exist.
-The other two achiral nonlinear terms in Eq.~(\ref{ch-kpz}) are present at $d>2$. { The RG recursion relations for $d>2$ can be obtained from the Feynman diagrams given in SM with $\gamma_2=0$}.
-Using a $d=2+\epsilon$ expansion as in the KPZ equation~\cite{natter}, we find at the one-loop order or to the lowest order in $\epsilon$
+The other two achiral nonlinear terms in Eq.~(\ref{ch-kpz}) are present at $d>2$.
+The RG recursion relations for $d>2$ can be obtained from the Feynman diagrams given in the SM~\cite{supple} with $\gamma_2=0$.
+Using a $d=2+\epsilon$ expansion as in the KPZ equation~\cite{natter}, we find at the one-loop order or to the lowest order in $\epsilon,$